-If you need more inspiration to get started, or know what to make, here’s some really good tips:
+If you need more inspiration to get started or know what to make, here are some really good tips:

 Mending might be boring, but feels great when it is done!

 Get yourself outside!
-No, I didn’t mean exercise, but even if there’s no historical events right now you can gear yourself up and bring a friend out for some fun playing time.
+No, I didn’t mean exercise, but even if there are no historical events right now you can gear yourself up and bring a friend out for some fun playing time.
 Take photos of your outfit in the forest, go for a hike, or cook over an open fire for lunch.
-Share all those photos on social media and get new energy! (also, going out with your gear makes you see if everything’s working well or if you need to make adjustments.)
+Share all those photos on social media and share the new energy! (also, going out with your gear makes you see if everything’s working well or if you need to make adjustments.)

-- Get yourself some new handcrafting things!
+Get yourself some new handcrafting things!
 With more time on your hands, you will have time for a really fun and inspirational project.
 (No, you don’t need to make all those boring things first, sometimes it is more important to get new joy before being practical.)
-Also, you purchasing new fabrics, threads, tools etc from small businesses will make all the different for them now when many are struggeling with survival due to canceled markets etc.
+Also, you purchasing new fabrics, threads, tools etc from small businesses will make all the difference for them now when many are struggling with survival due to cancelled markets etc.